OnPanic/OnPanic.github.io/README.md

 - Delete my private data:

-    Work still in progress but you can take a look to the source code [here](https://github.com/OnPanic/DeleteFiles).
+    Work still in progress but you can take a look to the source code [here](https://github.com/OnPanic/DeleteFiles) or [download a pre-release APK](https://github.com/OnPanic/DeleteFiles/releases)

 ### Panic Ripple: The middleware project (...work not yet started)